seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab05-Deploy-&-Monitor-a-three-tier-traditional-application-to-Azure-cloud-platform/LabIntro.md

 To meet these challenges in your design for Contoso Traders, you're investigating how to automate deployments by using the practice of infrastructure as code.
 So you are going to deploy a custom template by using Azure portal.

 - Deploy a Quickstart template on Azure.
 Azure Quickstart Templates is a collection of templates contributed by the community.
 You can use the sample templates to help you create your own templates.
-In this tutorial, you will discover a website resource definition and incorporate it into your own template.
+In this lab, you will discover a website resource definition and incorporate it into your own template.
 It takes 12 minutes to complete this instruction.

 - Review High Availability Capabilities (Test Failover).
 You perform a test failover to validate your replication and disaster recovery strategy, ensuring that no data is lost or downtime occurs.
 A test failure has no effect on ongoing replication or your production environment.